-While Swiftfire is capable of servicing static websites out-of-the-box, it is possible to add services to the domains without a deep understanding of Swiftfire itself.
+While Swiftfire is capable of servicing most websites out-of-the-box, it is possible to add services to the domains without a deep understanding of Swiftfire itself.

 Adding a service consists of three steps: